marienz/nix-doom-emacs-unstraightened/README.md

 Safe to ignore, for the same reason as the previous warning.

 ## Frequently Anticipated Questions

+### How do I add more packages?

+Add `(package! foo)` to `packages.el`.

+Do not wrap emacsWithDoom in emacsWithPackages.
+See HACKING.md for why this will not work.

+If this is not sufficient, file an issue.
+I can add a hook to add more packages from Nix: I just don't want to add that hook unless someone has a use for it.

+### How do I add packages not in Emacs overlay?

+Add `(package! foo :recipe ...)` to `packages.el`.

+If this is not sufficient, file an issue explaining what you're trying to do.

 ### What's wrong with `straight.el`?